Antisemitism in Australia: 2000–2020s

 Following 7 October 2023, antisemitic actions directed at synagogues continued.
 In an incident occurring on 8 October 2023, in New South Wales, two individuals walked past a synagogue and shouted "Allahu Akbar", before saying that they would "blow up the synagogue".
 On 11 October 2023, in Melbourne, a synagogue received a bomb threat.
 On 23 November 2023, in Western Australia, an individual threw two glasses of red paint at a synagogue.
 In December 2023, hoax bomb threats were made to several synagogues across Australia.
 On 25 November 2024, pro-Palestinian protesters targeted a Melbourne synagogue where a panel discussion was organised by the Australian Israel and Jewish Affairs Council (AIJAC).
 An altercation between protesters and counter-protesters led to the police restraining a man wearing a keffiyeh.
 On 26 November 2024, a Chabad synagogue in St Kilda, Melbourne was vandalised with pro-Palestinian and antisemitic graffiti.
 On 6 December 2024, an Orthodox synagogue in Melbourne was firebombed, destroying holy books and injuring one witness.
-Shortly after the attack, the Victorian Premier, Jacinta Allan visited the synagogue site to condemn the incident and to announce funding to help cover rebuilding costs.
+Shortly after the attack, the Victorian premier, Jacinta Allan visited the synagogue site to condemn the incident and to announce funding to help cover rebuilding costs.
 Following the attack, Prime Minister Anthony Albanese stated that the attack was an act of terrorism, and later visited the site where he also faced hecklers.
 Additionally, in the wake of the synagogue attack, the Australian Federal Police (AFP) launched a specialised operation to investigate antisemitism in Australia.
+Prior to the attack, the synagogue had applied for security grants but was declined.

 On 10 January 2025, one month after the establishment of the taskforce, the AFP stated that 124 cases were referred to the taskforce, with 102 selected for investigation.
 The targeting of Australian synagogues continued after the Melbourne firebombing incident with a synagogue in Southeast Sydney vandalised on 10 January 2025, and Newtown Synagogue in Sydney's Inner West was vandalised on 11 January 2025.
 The Newtown incident also involved an attempt to burn down the synagogue.
 By 23 January 2025, NSW Police arrested two men in connection to the Newtown Synagogue case.

 In August 2025, Prime Minister Anthony Albanese announced that Iran and the Islamic Revolutionary Guard Corps (IRGC) were responsible for the attack on Lewis’ Continental Kitchen in Sydney and the synagogue attack in Melbourne.
 In response, he expelled the Iranian ambassador from the country and declared the IRGC as a terrorist organization.

+On February 20, 2026, a 32-year-old man allegedly rammed a black pickup truck (Toyota Hilux ute) into the gates of the Brisbane Synagogue in Queensland, Australia.
+The ute involved in the incident knocked the gates down shortly after evening services, narrowly missing a congregant.
+Queensland Police charged Matthew De Campo with willful damage, serious vilification or hate crime, dangerous driving, and possession of a dangerous drug, treating it as a hate-motivated incident rather than terrorism.